 - We Support Families by connecting them to resources, cultivating nurturing practices, and encouraging responsibility.

 - We Strengthen Communities by advocating for underserved families and demonstrating the lasting impact of prevention.

 Our services are positively impacting children and families.
 In the past year:

-- 99% of children were reunited with their parent or guardian.
+- 100% of children were reunited with their parent or guardian

-- 99% of caregivers agreed or strongly agreed that their child’s daily care and medical needs were provided by Providence House.
+- 95% of families felt their child's daily care and medical needs were met while they were with us

 We know our services also effect long-term safety and stability of the children we serve.
 Learn more.